-Learn Voiceover Without a Coach
+Learn Voiceover without a Voiceover Coach

-If you’re familiar at all with my story, you know that my voiceover coach, Alyson Steel, was instrumental in my advancing so quickly in the voiceover world.
+If you’re familiar at all with my story, you know that my voice over coach, Alyson Steel, was instrumental in my advancing so quickly in the voiceover world.
 I really can’t imagine how my career would have gone without her.
 So yes, I always recommend that aspiring voice actors work with a coach.
 Always.

 The most important thing you can do on your mission to break into voiceover is to practice and get to know your voice.
 To do this, pick up any kind of recording device — your iPhone, your computer’s internal mic, etc. — and just read.
 Billboards, magazine ads and radio/TV commercials all work great as practice scripts.
 Record yourself and then listen back.
 How did that feel?
 Exciting!?
 A little strange?
 Goofy?
 Fun!?
 No one has to know you are in your closet reading practice scripts to yourself all alone.
 Try it.
 Just have fun with it.
 No pressure.

 Study the pros

-See where you fit
+See where you fit in

 As you’re listening to commercials, e-learning, animation, etc., pay special attention to spots that you feel you can hear yourself doing.
 You may feel that you know where your voice fits into the VO world, and maybe you do.
 But I know that for me, and for most voice actors, it took some time to really get a feel for what my “wheel house” was.

-Rub shoulders with your peersIt is important for you to stay up to date on the industry, and since you don’t have a personal coach, you’ll want to utilize online groups and forums as much as possible to get advice, recommendations, feedback and answers to any questions you couldn’t find through research.
+Rub shoulders with your peersIt is important for you to stay up to date on the industry, and since you don’t have a personal coach (yet), you’ll want to utilize online groups and forums as much as possible to get advice, recommendations, feedback and answers to any questions you couldn’t find through research.
 I recommend some voiceover communities and forums here.
 You might also benefit from my membership program The Voiceover Success Intensive.